npezzotti/kubernetes-cluster-vagrant-ansible/README.md

-## Three Node Kubernetes Cluster using Vagrant and Ansible
+# Three-Node Kubernetes Cluster using Vagrant VMs and Ansible Provisioning